Your dentist is an expert on healthy teeth and gums, but there’s more to your oral health than just these aspects.

 If you are experiencing neck or jaw pain and you haven’t found the cause of your issues, we recommend reaching out to neuromuscular dental specialist to assist you in understanding and potentially resolving your neck and jaw problems.

-For more information on how neuromuscular dentistry can help you and your smile, find your nearest dental office and get in touch today to schedule an appointment.
+For more information on how neuromuscular dentistry can help you and your smile, get in touch with our friendly team today.